-A Unique Ecosystem and Biodiversity at Khuvsgul Lake
+Unique Ecosystem and Biodiversity of Khuvsgul Lake

-Ninety-six rivers and streams feed into Khuvsgul Lake, while only one river, the Egiin Gol, drains from it.
+Ninety-six rivers and streams feed into Khuvsgul Lake Mongolia, while only one river, the Egiin Gol, drains from it.
 In 1992, the area surrounding Lake was designated as a National Conservation Park.
 This protected land is surrounded by towering mountains and dense pine and larch forests, offering a breathtaking landscape.
 The park is home to a variety of wildlife, including Argali sheep, Ibex, Bears, Sables, Moose, and Wolves, making it a paradise for nature enthusiasts and wildlife photographers.

 Activities Around Khuvsgul Lake